 Explore one of NJ's best and little known multi-use water trails.

 With its headwaters in the Pine Barrens, it flows west and empties into the Delaware River.
-Unlike many popular New Jersey creeks with commwercial businesses that lined their banks, the Rancocas Creek is a little known gem that meanders though an undeveloped waterway with a history dating back to the 18th century.
+Unlike many popular New Jersey creeks with commercial businesses that lined their banks, the Rancocas Creek is a little known gem that meanders though an undeveloped waterway with a history dating back to the 18th century.

 Seaside Heights